Hayagreev13/BCI_lower_limb_MI/README.md

 The 'mups' folder contains the code related to Meta transfer learning for the final model.
 The final online experiments are done with the help of the scripts in 'online-closedloop exp'.

+This project was mainly done using google colab to utilise the power of GPUs.
+Hence, notebooks for all the scripts have also been provided to perform the same.

 Note that for above scripts, a data folder is needed, creating by running experiments or download data.
 Please check if the path is correct.

 Format of data obtained after data collection (.csv)

 ![Example data](/example_data.jpg "Example data")

 ## References